TkkrLab/py-ledart/README.md

 ```
     $ pip install Ledart
 ```
-keep in mind the pypi version brobably lacks behind some.
+keep in mind the pypi version probably lacks behind some.

-some of the dependecies require compiling, like with pygame-cffi, mostly the dependencies can be installed via your favorite packagemanager

 the dependencies currently include:
 ```